upm-space/dO2s/meteor/doc/a03-using-react-router-4.md

 ### First Level Nesting.

 This first level nesting we do is usually the Main Layout of our App, inside this layout we want to put all of our stuff.
-Check nesting as explained here [Leveling Up With React: React Router](https://css-tricks.com/learning-react-router/).
+Check nesting as explained here [Leveling Up With React: React Router].

 Doing this is easy: